-The design and implementation of the FD transceiver and interfaces, and examples and guidelines for experimentation can be found in the technical report, the ORBIT instructions webpage, and the GitHub webpage.
+The design and implementation of the FD transceiver and interfaces, and examples and guidelines for experimentation can be found at [1, 2, 3].
 In particular, we provide an FD transceiver baseline program and present an example FD experiment, where 90dB overall SI cancellation is achieved across both the RF and digital domains, demonstrating the FD capability in the ORBIT testbed.

 For more information, please see:

 M. Kohli, T. Chen, M. Baraani Dastjerdi, J. Welles, I. Seskar, H. Krishnaswamy, and G. Zussman, "Open-Access Full-Duplex Wireless in the ORBIT and COSMOS Testbeds," in Proc.
 ACM MobiCom'20 Workshop on Wireless Network Testbeds, Experimental evaluation & CHaracterization (WiNTECH '20) (invited paper), Sept.
 2020. [download] [presentation] [video]